Manju Bhargavi: Family

-Her husband is the son of a retired Chief Secretary.
+Her husband is the son of a retired IAS officer Vengopal Naidu.
 His family is also originally from Andhra Pradesh but later settled in Bangalore, which is where she currently lives.
 She had two sons, but one of her sons died of cancer in 2007.
 She runs a dance school in Bangalore, and because of that and her dance shows, she doesn't have much time to act in films, taking an occasional role when it fits into her busy schedule.
 In 2008, she made her Kannada film debut in Hatrick Hodi Maga playing Shivaraj Kumar's mother.

 She acted as Subbulakshmi in the popular TV serial Thangam on Sun TV.